mstksg/inCode/copy/entries/trie.md

 !!!trie/trie.hs "hylo'"
 ```

-Note that the implementation of `hylo` works for any `Functor` instance: we
+Note that the implementation of `hylo` given above works for any `Functor`
-build and consume along any `Functor`, taking advantage of the specific
+instance: we build and consume along any `Functor`, taking advantage of the
-functor's structure.
+specific functor's structure.

-To me, implementing a function in terms of `hylo` (or its cousin `chrono`, the
+To me, being able to implement a function in terms of `hylo` (or its cousin
-chronomorphism) represents the ultimate "victory" in using *recursion-schemes*
+`chrono`, the chronomorphism) represents the ultimate "victory" in using
-to refactor out your recursive functions.
-That's because it helps us realize
+*recursion-schemes* to refactor out your recursive functions.
+That's because
-that we never really *cared* about having a recursive data type.  `Trie` was
+it helps us realize that we never really *cared* about having a recursive data
-never the actual thing we wanted: we just wanted the layer-by-layer structure.
+type in the first place.  `Trie` was never the actual thing we wanted: we just
-This whole time, we just cared about the structure of `TrieF` (and its
+wanted its layer-by-layer structure.
+This whole time, we just cared about the
-structure), *not* `Trie`.
-Being able to use `hylo` lets us see that the
+structure of `TrieF`, *not* `Trie`.
+Being able to use `hylo` lets us see that
-original recursive data type was nothing more than a distraction.
-Through it,
+the original recursive data type was nothing more than a distraction.
+Through
-we see the light.
+it, we see the light.

 Our final map-to-graph function can therefore be expressed as: